Frequently Asked Questions about Disaster Recovery

 Q. Do I have to hire a public insurance adjuster to file and help in the settlement of my insurance claim?

-A. No. Hiring a public insurance adjuster to assist you in filing a property insurance claim is optional.
+A. No. Hiring a public insurance adjuster to help you in filing a property insurance claim is optional.
 Public insurance adjusters charge fees to help negotiate claim settlements with insurance companies.
-Be aware that the public insurance adjuster fee is normally a percentage of the claim settlement and therefore is paid out of settlement money you receive from an insurance company.
+Be aware that the public insurance adjuster fee is normally a percentage of the claim settlement and is paid out of settlement money you receive from an insurance company.

 Q. Are there any limitations on the compensation of a public insurance adjuster?